One of the simplest ways to protect your cash flow as a tradesman is to use clear and consistent payment terms.

 Deposits for Larger Jobs

-For many trades businesses, deposits are an essential part of good payment terms.
+For many trades businesses, deposits are essential.

-Deposits are especially important for jobs that involve:
+Deposits are especially important for jobs involving:

 - Expensive materials

-- Custom or special-order items
+- Custom items

-- Several days or weeks of labour
+- Multiple days or weeks of labour

 Stage Payments for Long Projects

-Stage payments solve this problem.
+Stage payments solve this:

-- Deposit before work begins
+- Deposit before work

 Payment on Completion for Smaller Jobs